Code-Institute-Submissions/urban-paws/README.md

 -   As the branding director, I want the company branding template to be applied to the website so that the company presents a consistent brand image.
 -   As the business owner, I want the company website latency to be optimised so that users are less likely to abandon our website whilst using it.
--   As the business owner, I want the company website to be search engine optimised, so that users can easily find our website.
+-   As the business owner, I want the company website to be search engine optimised so that users can easily find our website.
+-   As the business owner, I want the company website to be accessible to all users so that all users can use our website.
+-   As the business owner, I want the company website to be conformant to web development best practices so that I know the development quality meets required standards.
+-   As the business owner, I want the company website to be compatible with different browsers so that users have a consistent experience no matter which browser they use.

 #### First time visitors